Decays of Higgs Bosons in the Standard Model and Beyond: Conclusions

 \section{Conclusions}

-In this review, we have calculated and discussed in detail all the decay widths and branching fractions of Higgs bosons in the frameworks of the SM and its BSM extensions such as cxSM, 2HDMs with natural flavour conservation, and MSSM.
-We allow for CP-violating complex phases as generally as possible which induce CP-violating mixing among the neutral Higgs bosons.
-We have included all the relevant higher order corrections, which are dominated by QCD corrections, according to the present state-of-the art.
-Our study reveals various missing ingredients to be implemented for more accurate predictions.
+In this review, we have calculated and discussed in detail all the decay widths and branching fractions of Higgs bosons in the frameworks of the SM and its BSM extensions such as cxSM, 2HDMs with natural flavor conservation, and MSSM.
+We have allowed for CP-violating complex phases as generally as possible which induce CP-violating mixing among the neutral Higgs bosons.
+We have included the relevant higher order corrections, which are dominated by QCD corrections, as much as possible.

-Firstly, the comprehensive analytical results are applied for presenting all the details of calculating the decay widths of the $125.5$ GeV neutral Higgs boson discovered at the LHC by allowing for nontrivial pseudoscalar as well as scalar couplings of the Higgs boson to fermion pairs.
-In the SM limit, it turns out that our numerical results solely based on the analytic expressions and supplemental materials provided in this review show excellent consistency with them presented by, for example, the LHC Higgs Cross Section Working Group~\cite{deFlorian:2016spz}.
+Firstly, the comprehensive analytical results presented in this review can be applied for not only presenting but also understanding all the details of calculating the decay widths of the neutral Higgs boson discovered at the LHC by allowing for nontrivial pseudoscalar as well as scalar couplings of the Higgs boson to fermions pairs.
+In the SM limit, it turned out that our numerical results solely based on the analytic expressions and supplemental materials provided in this review show good consistency with those presented by, for example, the LHC Higgs Cross Section Working Group implementing the state-of-the-art theoretical calculations \cite{deFlorian:2016spz}.
+We expect that the analytic expressions for LO decay widths and QCD corrections together with the SM ELW corrections presented in this review could be used for analyzing the decays of neutral Higgs bosons appearing in BSM models with the precision comparable to that achieved through the full-fledged theoretical calculations.

-The second application of our analytical results is to the neutral 2HDM Higgs sector in the presence of nontrivial CP-violating phases of the complex quartic couplings.
-Specifically, we take the scenario where the lightest Higgs boson is purely CP even while the two heavier Higgs bosons are CP-mixed states exhibiting maximal CP violation when they are degenerate.
-To illustrate the typical decay patterns of the CP-violating heavy neutral Higgs bosons, we take the type-I 2HDM and we contrast them with those of purely CP-even or CP-odd neutral heavy Higgs bosons.
-Incidentally, we also present the decay pattern of a charged Higgs boson appearing in the framework of 2HDMs.
+The second application of our analytical results was to the neutral 2HDM Higgs sector in the presence of nontrivial CP-violating phases of the complex quartic couplings.
+Specifically, we have taken the scenario where the lightest Higgs boson is purely CP even while the two heavier Higgs bosons are CP-mixed states exhibiting maximal CP violation when they are degenerate.
+To illustrate the typical decay patterns of the CP-violating heavy neutral Higgs bosons, we have taken the type-I 2HDM and we have contrasted them with those of purely CP-even or CP-odd neutral heavy Higgs bosons.
+Incidentally, we also have presented the decay pattern of a charged Higgs boson appearing in the framework of 2HDMs.